shan785/demo-repo/README.md

 # demo-repo
-this is just for learning git and github
+this is just for learning git and github<br>This is a next line